It was a cold spring night when a lot of noise made its way into our home.

 9. Put the Puzzle Back Together

 After you’ve done all of these steps it is time to put the puzzle back together.
-You’ll want to put the cap back on the chimney and be careful as you climb down from on top of the roof.
+You’ll put the cap back on the chimney and be careful as you climb down from on top of the roof.

 Hopefully, that will make this step much easier for you.

-But you can use any kind of oil.
+However, you can use any kind of oil.
 Then let it sit by the fire to cure.
 It will keep your set looking nice and shiny.
 Remember, you’ll only need to oil the set if it is made of iron.

 Finally, if you keep a pot of water or kettle on your stove to get moisture in the air, now is a good time to top that off as well.